Masters of the Void [The Void]

 int myIntArray[20];

-This will give you an array that's good to hold 20 ints.
-To get at one of these ints, you simply write the name of the variable holding the array, with the number of the element you want in square brackets behind it, e.g.:
+s, you simply write the name of the variable holding the array, with the number of the element you want in square brackets behind it, e.g.:

 int elementSix;